Fix Windows Update Error 0x80240439: 5 Working Methods

 #What Causes Error 0x80240439?

-Corrupted Windows Store cache was the #1 trigger.
+Corrupted Windows Store cache is the most common trigger.
 Temporary files that the Store depends on get damaged over time, and Windows keeps trying to use them instead of downloading fresh copies.
-We reproduced this on 3 test PCs by corrupting the Store’s LocalCache folder.
+Damage to the Store’s LocalCache folder reliably reproduces this error.

-Broken Windows Update services caused the error on 1 test machine.
-The wuauserv service had stalled mid-download, leaving corrupted files in the SoftwareDistribution folder.
+Broken Windows Update services are another cause.
+When the wuauserv service stalls mid-download, it leaves corrupted files in the SoftwareDistribution folder.
 Similar issues cause errors like 0x80080008 and 0x800703f1.

-System file corruption triggered the error when Windows Update DLLs were damaged.
-SFC detected corrupted files on our test PC.
+System file corruption triggers the error when Windows Update DLLs are damaged.
+SFC can detect these corrupted files.

 Wrong system clock can cause it too, since Windows rejects SSL certificates from Microsoft servers when your time is off by more than 5 minutes.
 Check this before anything else.